-Preparations for this year's lifeboat day are well advanced thanks to the work of the volunteer team.
+Preparations for this year's lifeboat day are well in hand by the volunteer team.

-For those wishing to enjoy a selection of home made cakes and scones the boathouse will be serving these along with hot and cold drinks.
-Stalls include coffee and tea, tombola, souvenirs, bric a brac, kids rides with lots of other entertainment on the day.
+For those wishing to enjoy a selection of home made cakes and scones outside the boathouse with the serving of hot and cold drinks.
+Stalls include tombola, souvenirs, raffles,bric a brac and lots of other entertainment on the day.

 Please come along and give us your support for our major fundraising day.
 There is ample free parking at Church Point next to Newbiggin Maritime Centre and this promises to be a busy day for our coastal community with a variety of events taking place.

 For more information please telephone Richard Martin, RNLI Volunteer Lifeboat Press Officer Newbiggin on 07980 010544 or email@example.com or Jim Rice Regional Media Manager – North East & East telephone 07810 658 072 email firstname.lastname@example.org or contact RNLI Public Relations on 01202 336789

 If you would like to find out more about Newbiggin lifeboat station, its volunteers and its heritage then take a look at the local websites.

 The RNLI charity saves lives at sea.
 Its volunteers provide a 24-hour search and rescue service around the United Kingdom and Republic of Ireland coasts.
 The RNLI operates 238 lifeboat stations in the UK and Ireland and more than 240 lifeguard units on beaches around the UK and Channel Islands.
 The RNLI is independent of Coastguard and government and depends on voluntary donations and legacies to maintain its rescue service.
 Since the RNLI was founded in 1824, its lifeboat crews and lifeguards have saved over 142,700 lives.